 - 13. Documents issued during the tax period:

-- Invoices for outward supply: Sales invoices/the bills you give to your customers whenever you sell something along with their unique serial number, customer details, status of the invoice and the invoice count for this month.
+- Invoices for outward suppy: Sales invoices/the bills you give to your customers whenever you sell something along with their unique serial number, customer details, status of the invoice and the invoice count for the tax period.

 - Invoices for inward supply from unregistered persons: They are purchase invoices under reverse charge.
 In simple terms they are bills given by unregistered vendors for which you pay the tax directly to the government.